DudeMartin/dump/README.md

 * `16,256` would dump 256 bytes starting at the 17th byte in the file.

 #### Format
 The optional format argument specifies the formats to dump the data in.
-Currently, any combination of `b`, `d`, `x`, and `a` may be used (and their uppercase variants).
-These dump the contents in binary, decimal, hexadecimal, and alphanumeric respectively.
+Currently, any combination of `b`, `o`, `d`, `x`, and `a` may be used (and their uppercase variants).
+These dump the contents in binary, octal, decimal, hexadecimal, and alphanumeric respectively.
 By default, the output format is decimal.

 ## Examples
 * `dump example.txt 64,8 bx` would dump 64 bytes starting at the ninth byte from `example.txt` in the local directory, in binary and hexadecimal.